Differences Between Options vs Warrants

-- Options are standard contracts and are required to adhere to rules governing maturity, duration, size of the contract and exercise price, whereas warrants are securities (non-standardised) making it flexible.
+- Options are standard contracts and are required to adhere to rules governing maturity, duration, size of the contract, and exercise price, whereas warrants are securities (non-standardized), making it flexible.

-- Stock option is a secondary market instrument as trading takes place between investors whereas a warrant is a primary market instrument since it is issued by the company itself.
+- A stock option is a secondary market instrument as trading takes place between investors, whereas a warrant is a primary market instrument since it is issued by the company itself.

 - In options trading, the selling party writes the options while warrants have a single issuer responsible for the rights offered.

-- The maturity period also differs with options having till 2 years and warrants having a maturity of 15 years.
+- The maturity period also differs with options having until two years and warrants having a maturity of 15 years.

 - The taxation rules applicable will differ.
 Stock options are subject to rules governing compensatory items.
 Warrants, on the other hand, are not compensatory in nature and hence taxable in nature.

 - Options can be bought/shorted/written involving multiple trading and hedging strategies, whereas warrants cannot be easily sold.
 They are largely used by speculators for stock replacement due to possible hedging.

 - Margin calls are applicable in options since minimum balance is required for options trading but not so in case of warrants.

 Options vs. Warrants (Comparison Table)